mikeflores/flash-cards/readme.md

 # Flash Cards
-decks of cards for fun.
+Decks of cards for fun and frivolity

 ## User Stories
 As a user, I want to:

 1. choose a deck to play.
 2. move through the cards in the deck.
-3. grade myself on how many cards I got correct.
+3. see how many I got right and wrong.

 ## Documentation
 Check out my [Planning Documentation](planning.md) for this build.